I’ll try anything in the gym once. The good things? Twice. Case in point: 2:1’s for muscle growth.

 V-Handle Pull-Down: This will smoke your lower lats and serves as a great hypertrophy booster and excellent exercise to strengthen vertical pulling patterns when learning chin-ups.

 2:1 Inverted Row: If you flare your elbows out, you’ll stimulate tons of growth in the traps and rhomboids.
 Tucking the elbows to your sides hits your lats.
 Whatever pulling position you choose, you’ll hammer your biceps and forearms with a ton of overload.
+Oh, and sorry for the crotch shot.

 Leg Curl: Your calf crosses the ankle and knee and aims in flexing your knee with your foot is dorsiflexed, or pointed “up.”
 By plantar flexing or pointing your toe down, you’ll crush the hamstring with a ton of overload to trigger new growth.